Buikwe District: Overview

-Buikwe District was created by Act of Parliament and it commenced operations on 1 July 2009.
+Buikwe District was created by an Act of Parliament and it commenced operations on 1 July 2009.
 Prior to that, it was part of Mukono District.

 Population

 The 1991 national population census estimated the district population at about 250,500.
 The national census in 2002 estimated the population of Buikwe District at approximately 329,900.
 In 2012, the population of the district was estimated at 429,600.